 NOTE: The federation metadata XML files typically contain a digital signature and cannot be modified in any way, including white space.
-If you receive an error regarding a problem with the metadata, ensure that it has not been edited.
+If you receive an error

 How do I create a relying party trust for the STS

 The process for creating the relying party trust in your STS (Security Token Service) will differ between applications and services.
 However, as stated earlier, you can download a copy of Safeguard for Privileged Passwords's federation metadata by clicking the link when you entered the STS information in Safeguard for Privileged Passwords.
 You can also download the Safeguard for Privileged Passwords federation metadata at any time using one of the following methods: